 |Staff Category:||Staff member|

 |Grading:||5 (monthly salary starting at £2,552 after tax).
 For more information about pay and benefits click here|

-There are two predominant but independent methods of annotating protein-coding genes in the human genome: one set led by EMBL-EBI (GENCODE) and the other by NCBI (RefSeq).
-We are recruiting a bioinformatician to provide support for work on the CREST project, which aims to review the annotation at clinically relevant loci from both efforts in order to build a consensus subset of full length transcripts.
+Would you like to work on improving our understanding and representation of human genes?
+Accurate identification and description of the genes in the human genome provides the foundation for high quality analysis of data informing both genome biology and clinical genomics.
+There are two widely used methods of annotating protein-coding genes: one led by EMBL-EBI (GENCODE) and the other by NCBI (RefSeq).
+We are recruiting a bioinformatician to provide bioinformatics support for work on the CREST project, which aims to review the GENCODE and RefSeq annotation at clinically relevant loci in order to build a consensus subset of full length transcripts.

 Tasks for this position will include work to: